finos/perspective/examples/blocks/src/editable/README.md

 A simple example of [Perspective](https://github.com/finos/perspective) with superstore data, and editability enabled (not default but easy to toggle at runtime).
+This example has no server component, and the edits occur only within the browser session;

-An explcit `SharedWorker` is used to create the Perspective engine, allowing edits to be shared live when this example is opened across multiple browser tabs.
+refreshing the page will forget any edits and revert to the original dataset.